-There are certain key elements that must be demonstrated for tortious interference with a contractual business relationship.
-Generally, you must be able to show the existence of a contractual relationship, that the tortfeasor had knowledge of.
+Certain key elements must be demonstrated for tortious interference with a contractual business relationship.
+Generally, you must be able to show the existence of a contractual relationship that the tortfeasor had knowledge of.
 The tortfeasor must intentionally and without justification cause a breach or disruption in the contractual relationship.
 Finally, the tortfeasor’s actions in causing the breach or disruption must have resulted in damage to your business.
-Usually, the tortfeasor’s tortious interference must be intentional rather than negligent, in order for you to collect damages and must include some sort of wrongful act and/or improper use or access of confidential information in which a tortfeasor uses to interfere with your contractual relationship.
+Usually, the tortfeasor’s tortious interference must be intentional rather than negligent in order for you to collect damages and must include some sort of wrongful act and/or improper use or access of confidential information in which a tortfeasor uses to interfere with your contractual relationship.

 A common example of tortious interference with a contractual relationship is when a third party convinces or coerces a supplier into ending or limiting a contract and thus no longer servicing a competing company or servicing that company on a restricted basis.
 But not all tortious interference cases involve a contract.
 Third parties may commit tortious interference with a prospective economic advantage by interfering with business dealings before they are ever put on paper.